Esopus Wars

-The Esopus Wars were two conflicts between the Esopus tribe of Lenape Indians (Delaware) and New Netherlander colonists during the latter half of the 17th century in Ulster County, New York.
+The Esopus Wars were two conflicts between the Esopus tribe of Lenape Natives (Delaware) and New Netherlander colonists during the latter half of the 17th century in Ulster County, New York.
 The first battle was instigated by settlers; the second war was the continuation of a grudge on the part of the Esopus tribe.

 Background

 Before European colonization, the Kingston area was inhabited by the Esopus people, a Lenape tribe which was estimated to number around 10,000 people living in small village communities by 1600.

-In 1609, Henry Hudson explored the river which was named after him, leading to the first contact between the Esopus people and Europeans.
+In 1609, Henry Hudson explored the river bearing his name, leading to the first contact between the Esopus people and Europeans.
 Dutch settlers built a factorij (trading post) in Kingston, New York in 1614.
 The Esopus tribe used the land for farming, and they destroyed the post and drove the settlers back to the south.
 Colonists established a new settlement in 1652 at Kingston, but the Esopus drove them out again.
 The settlers returned once again in 1658, as they believed the land to be good for farming.
 They built a stockade (at 41.9338°N 74.0197°W) to defend the village and named the colony Wiltwijck.
 Skirmishes continued, but the Esopus were not able to repel the settlers, and they eventually granted the land to them.

 First Esopus War

-The First Esopus War was a short-lived conflict between Dutch settlers and the Esopus Indians from September 20, 1659 and July 15, 1660.
+The First Esopus War was a short-lived conflict between Dutch settlers and the Esopus Natives from September 20, 1659 and July 15, 1660.
 An incident occurred where a group of Dutch settlers opened fire on a group of Esopus around a campfire, who had been celebrating with brandy given as payment for farm work.
 Esopus reinforcements raided Dutch settlements outside the stockade, destroying crops, killing livestock, and burning buildings.
 The war party later besieged the walled settlement of Wiltwijck.

-The colonists were outnumbered and had little hope of winning through force, but they managed to hold out and make some small attacks, including burning the Indians' fields to starve them out.
+The colonists were outnumbered and had little hope of winning through force, but they managed to hold out and make some small attacks, including burning the Natives' fields to starve them out.
 They received reinforcements from New Amsterdam.
-The war concluded July 15, 1660, when the Indians agreed to trade land for food.
-Tensions remained between the Esopus and the settlers, however, eventually leading to the second war.
+The war concluded July 15, 1660, when the Natives agreed to trade land for food.
+However, tensions remained between the Esopus and the settlers, eventually leading to a second war.